 All of my trousers hang in my closet in a specific way so that they stay creased down the center of each leg.
-The black pair that I thought would be best for the occasion were, for some reason, folded amongst my jeans on a shelf.
+The black pair that I thought would be best for the occasion were for some reason folded with my jeans on the shelf.
 I can’t remember putting them away there, especially since I always hang my trousers.
-When did I last wear them and why did I put them away so sloppily?
+When did I last wear them?
+Work, probably.
+But why would I put them away so sloppily?
 Anyways, it doesn’t matter.
-There I was, standing in my closet thinking about the last time I wore these stupid pants, steaming them in a hurry because they go best with the top I was planning to wear to a 13 year old’s funeral.
+There I was, standing in my closet thinking about the last time I wore these stupid pants, steaming them as quickly as possible because they go best with the top I was planning to wear to a 13 year old girl’s funeral.

 What the hell is wrong with me?

 I knew her when she was in fifth grade.
 I was working as an interpreter in all of her classes for one of her deaf classmates.
 I didn’t know all of the hearing kids very well, just the ones who spent time with the deaf students because I interpreted their conversations.
 And since this particular student was so inclusive of the kids who were “different,” I grew to know her pretty well.
 At times I forgot that she was a kid like the rest of them.
 She frequently asked me how to sign certain phrases so she could chat with her deaf friend without my help.
 She would even learn how to sign phrases on her own and beeline it for me first thing the following morning asking, “Ms. Amy, look what I learned… Am I doing this right?
 I want to show ___.”
 She wanted to work for NASA and told all of her friends she loved them whenever she felt like it.